Riyang/the-little-schemer/README.md

 I've understood 95 percents of *The Little Schemer*,
 but I have no time to organize my notes about it.
 Well, I'll try to spare some time to do it.
-The book is charming, with little words, little pictures of little elephants.
+The book is charming, really charming, with little words, little pictures of little elephants.
 Enjoy it! :)

 To be continue...